 Both a literary agent and a founding partner of Fuse Literary, Gordon has many years of experience as an agent, marketing director and editor.
-His specialties lie in the nonfiction realm of publication, and he has a specific interest in captivating memoirs.
+His specialties lie in the nonfiction realm of publication, and he has a specific interest in captivating memoirs in the adult, young adult, new adult, and graphic memoir categories.
+Other genres he is interested in are humor, self-help, and pop-science, to name a few.
 He is currently accepting new submissions, and the best way to get in contact with him is by sending a query via email.
-Due to the volume of submissions that he receives, it may take a few weeks to hear back.
+Due to the volume of submissions that he receives, it may take a while to hear back.
 More information on how to send a submission can be found here.

-Jennifer De Chiara is not only a literary agent, but a fellow writer.
-As president and senior agent, The Jennifer De Chiara Literary Agency, she is passionate about what she does and is eager to represent up and coming writers with unique voices.
-When it comes to nonfiction, she is particularly interested in the subjects of Hollywood and memoirs about people involved in the fine arts.
+Jennifer De Chiara is not only a literary agent, but also a fellow writer.
+As president and senior agent of The Jennifer De Chiara Literary Agency, she is passionate about what she does and is eager to represent up and coming writers with unique voices.
+When it comes to nonfiction, she is particularly interested in the subjects of Hollywood and memoirs about people who have overcome incredible situations.
 If you are interested in submitting your manuscript for representation, you should send a query letter via email.
 Be sure to include a proposal, a sample chapter, a short author bio and a synopsis of your book in the body of the email.

 3. Roz Foster

-With a BA in English literature from UC San Diego, Roz Foster is a qualified and eager new literary agent with the Sandra Dijkstra Literary Agency.
-She specializes in serious nonfiction, including memoirs with strong and unique perspectives to share.
-She’s recently worked with Susan Eva O’Donovan, author of “Becoming Citizens: The Political Lives of Slaves,” and Arthur Eckstein, author of “Bad Moon Rising: How the Weather Underground Beat the FBI and Lost the Revolution.”
+After gaining more than 6 years of experience as a literary agent at the Sandra Dijkstra Literary Agency, Roz Foster decided to join the Frances Goldin Literary Agency team in 2019. .
+She specializes in serious nonfiction, including memoirs, politics, science, and more.
+However, she is also interested in adult literary and contemporary fiction.
+Among her clients we can name Susan Eva O’Donovan, author of “Becoming Citizens: The Political Lives of Slaves,” and Arthur Eckstein, author of “Bad Moon Rising: How the Weather Underground Beat the FBI and Lost the Revolution.”

 More information on how to submit your manuscript can be found here.
 It’s highly recommended that you send a query letter first directly to Roz’s email.
-Be sure to include a brief overview of your book, a short description about yourself, potential delivery dates and similar titles that you feel your manuscript is like.
+On average, the response time of Roz and her colleagues varies between 4 and 6 weeks.

 4. Chris Park

 When it comes to memoirs, Chris Park is a specialist.
 As a literary agent with Foundry Literary & Media, Chris has worked with authors like Brett Favre, author of the NFL quarterback memoir “Favre.”
-With a degree in English from Harvard University, Chris is a hardworking and professional worth collaborating with in the publishing industry.
+With a degree in English from Harvard University, Chris is a hardworking agent who also takes interest in narrative nonfiction, Christian nonfiction, and in a few more genres.
 She only accepts submissions via email, and your submission should conform to the Foundry submission guidelines, found here.
 For memoir submissions, be sure to include a query letter, sample chapters, a table of contents, and a short author bio.

 6. Anjali Singh

 Anjali Singh has been a part of the publishing industry since 1996 when she began her career as a literary scout.
-Now a literary agent with Ayesha Pande Literary, she not only seeks submissions for memoirs, but literary thrillers, young adult literature and graphic novels.
+Now a literary agent with Ayesha Pande Literary, she not only seeks submissions for memoirs, but also for literary thrillers, young adult literature, and for graphic novels, to name a few.
 She has worked with renowned novelists such as Chimamanda Ngozi Adichie and Samantha Hunt.

 If you’re interested in sending Anjali a query about your submission, you can actually do so on the Ayesha Pande Literary website.
-Select Anjali’s name, provide a few details about yourself, along with your contact information, and a brief description about your project.
+You will have to select Anjali’s name and to provide a few details about yourself and your project. .

 8. Sam Hiyate

 Sam Hiyate is both a literary agent and the president of The Rights Factory.
 He has represented a long list of authors, from Alexandra Grigorescu (“Cauchemar”) to Yvette d’Entremon (“SciBabe’s Ten Rules to BS Detection”).
 Having worked with publishing companies like Gutter Press and the Lavin Agency, Sam has many years of experience under his belt.
-He is currently seeking memoir submissions and books about business and commercial upmarket.
-The best way to get in contact with Sam is by sending him a query letter directly to his email or through The Rights Factory’s contact page.
+He is currently seeking memoir submissions and books about business and commercial upmarket, to name a few genres.
+In order to get in contact with Sam, you have to send him an email containing your query, author bio, as well as the first three chapters of your manuscript.

 9. Erin Niumata

 With over twenty-four years of experience, Erin Niumata is a literary agent with Folio Literary Management.
-She specifically represents clients who write commercial nonfiction, including memoirs.
-She’s worked with authors like James Guiliani and actress Angela Featherstone and nearly twenty-eight different New York Times bestsellers.
+She specifically represents clients who write commercial nonfiction, including memoirs, as well as fiction, including mysteries, psychological thrillers, and more.
+She’s worked with authors like James Guiliani and actress Angela Featherstone, and on multiple New York Times bestsellers.
 The best way to get in contact with Erin is to submit a query via email.
-Be sure to include the first ten pages of your manuscript or a manuscript proposal in the body of the email.
+Be sure to include the first ten pages of your manuscript or proposal and your query in the body of the email.

 10. Emily Forland

 Emily Forland is a literary agent with Brandt & Hochman Literary Agents, Inc. She represents clients who write both fiction and nonfiction and has worked with several bestsellers and prize winners.
-She is currently seeking new submissions and accepts memoir projects, along with works about history, cooking and graphic novels.
+She is currently seeking new submissions and accepts memoir projects, along with works about history, cultural criticism, and graphic novels, to name a few.
 She accepts queries by email only.
 Mailed submissions will not be accepted.

 11. Alexis Hurley

 Alexis Hurley is a literary agent with InkWell Management, and has been with the company since its creation in 2004.
 She graduated from Dickinson College with a BA in English and Art History.
-She primarily focuses on works of commercial fiction, memoirs and narrative nonfiction.
-If you’re interested in being represented by Alexis, the best way to get in contact is by first sending a query letter via email.
-Be sure to include the first few chapters of your work.
-InkWell management does not accept queries over the phone.
-If interested, you can expect to hear back from them within one to two months upon receipt.
+She primarily focuses on works of commercial fiction, on memoirs, and on narrative nonfiction, among others.
+If you’re interested in being represented by Alexis, you will have to send an email that includes her full name, a query letter, and a short writing sample.
+The average response time is two months, but keep in mind that, due to the volume of submissions, Alexis will most likely provide you with a reply only if she is interested in your project.

 12. Emma Patterson